brantondemoss/brantondemoss.github.io/writing/kata.md

 With these changes, AlphaGo Zero far surpassed AlphaGo's performance, getting massive increases in training efficiency from the combined policy and value net, and from using a ResNet-like architecture[^19] instead of a fully convolutional network.

 To measure relative playing strength of different agents, a commonly-used metric is [Elo rating](https://en.wikipedia.org/wiki/Elo_rating_system).
-While the details of Elo rating are beyond the scope of this article, briefly, Elo rating encodes relative probability of winning.
+While the full details of Elo rating (and how it corresponds to handicap stones) are beyond the scope of this article, briefly, Elo rating encodes relative probability of winning.
 Using the standard scales, for example, a 100 point rating difference encodes an expectation that the higher rated player has a 64% chance of beating their opponent; if the difference is 200, then the expectation is 76%.

 There is a wonderful plot of Elo ratings of various bots from the AlphaGo Zero paper: